Governance

 Dispute Resolution

-When attestation validity is disputed:
+When attestation or receipt validity is disputed:

-- Verify cryptographic validity (signature, hashes)
+- Verify cryptographic validity (signatures, hashes)

 - Verify domain authority at time of attestation